loda-lang/loda-programs/programs/oeis/list4.md

 * [A248833](http://oeis.org/A248833) ([program](248/A248833.asm)): The curvature of touching circles inscribed in a special way in the larger segment of circle of radius 1/6 divided by a chord of length sqrt(8/75).
 * [A248835](http://oeis.org/A248835) ([program](248/A248835.asm)): a(n) = n + A033677(n), where A033677(n) is the smallest divisor of n >= sqrt(n).
 * [A248851](http://oeis.org/A248851) ([program](248/A248851.asm)): a(n) = ( 2*n*(2*n^2 + 9*n + 14) + (-1)^n - 1 )/16.
+* [A248866](http://oeis.org/A248866) ([program](248/A248866.asm)): Discrete Heilbronn Triangle Problem: a(n) is twice the maximal area of the smallest triangle defined by three vertices that are a subset of n points on an n X n square lattice.
 * [A248877](http://oeis.org/A248877) ([program](248/A248877.asm)): a(1) = 23, a(2) = 71, a(n) = 3*a(n-1) - 2*a(n-2) for n>2.
 * [A248917](http://oeis.org/A248917) ([program](248/A248917.asm)): a(n) = 2^n * n^2 + 1.
 * [A248928](http://oeis.org/A248928) ([program](248/A248928.asm)): Interleave (2*n+2)^2 with (2*n+3)^2, both listed n+1 times.